Razakhel/RaZ/README.md

 The engine is available under Windows, Linux & macOS; it can also run in a web browser through [WebAssembly](https://webassembly.org/) (using [Emscripten](https://emscripten.org/)).

-If you want to get started, [head to the wiki](https://github.com/Razakhel/RaZ/wiki).
+📖 If you want to get started, [head to the wiki](https://github.com/Razakhel/RaZ/wiki).
 For the documentation, [look over here](http://razakhel.github.io/RaZ/doc/)!

+💬 A Discord server dedicated to RaZ is [also available](https://discord.gg/25YGDED)!
+Feel free to come by to follow the development, ask any question, or just say hi 👋

 ### Gallery